What is a business benefit?

 Some kinds of benefits are easier to verify, measure and value than others.
 For most business people, positive financial outcomes are readily accepted as business benefits and easily measured.
 Such outcomes include cost savings, cash inflows, and increased profits.

 This entry explains and illustrates the reasoning for measuring and valuing all classes of business benefits.
-The benefits rationale is presented in the context of benefit-related terms including
+The benefits rationale is presented in the context of common benefit-related terms including

 - Financial benefit, non financial benefit,